pkesist/buildpal/Documentation/index.rst

 * Header cache and volatile search path
     Cache assumes that a concrete search path and header name will always resolve to the same file.
-In case a new header file is generated and put in a directory on include path before the old header file, this will not be seen by the cache, and old header will be used instead.
+In case a new header file is placed in a directory on include path before the old header file, it might be omitted due to cache hit.

 * Visual Studio 2008
     Using BuildPal with Visual Studio 2008 can trigger a compiler bug with